UCL-ARC/fortran-unit-testing-exercises/episodes/3-fortran-unit-test-syntax/challenge/README.md

 ### pFUnit

-1. Finish the partially implement tests in [test/pfunit](./test/pfunit/).
+1. Finish the partially implemented tests in [test/pfunit](./test/pfunit/).
     - [test_check_for_steady_state.pf](./test/pfunit/test_check_for_steady_state.pf)
     - [test_read_model_from_file.pf](./test/pfunit/test_read_model_from_file.pf)
 2. Write a completely new pFUnit test for the subroutine `find_steady_state` in [game_of_life_mod.f90](./src/game_of_life_mod.f90).